Wirefeed Embedded

 - Quality breaks beyond this.
 Past four clients, the operator stops being embedded and starts being a vendor.
 The ceiling is structural, not marketing.

 - Battlecards are months stale.
-Reps quietly stop opening them.
+Reps quietly build their own decks.

 - 01